moby/moby/docs/sources/examples/couchdb_data_volumes.md

 ## Add data to the first database

-We’re assuming your Docker host is reachable at `localhost`{.docutils .literal}.
+We’re assuming your Docker host is reachable at `localhost` .literal}.
 If not, replace `localhost` with the public IP of your Docker host.